alistairjcbrown/node_ikettle/README.md

 });
 ```

-The default port for the iKettle is `2000`.
+The default port for the iKettle is `2000` and does not need to be provided if using the default port.

 Calling `connect` will confirm that the host is an iKettle and will retrieve the current state which is used to populate the model.